Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.8 In-home delivery/assembly kept effort low.
+Assembly 4.8 Delivery and setup kept effort low.

 Movie Night Sofa